 Paul Reuvers & Marc Simons

-He has specialized himself in developing embedded software, user interfaces
+and has specialized himself in the development of embedded software

 Marc founded his company YiG Engineering BV in 2000 and